eweinhaus/KFactor/memory-bank/productContext.md

 ## Why This Project Exists

-Varsity Tutors needs to transform its learning platform into a social, gamified experience that drives exponential user acquisition through viral growth mechanics.
+This project transforms a learning platform into a social, gamified experience that drives exponential user acquisition through viral growth mechanics.
 The current platform lacks organic growth mechanisms that turn every user interaction into a potential referral opportunity.

 ### Problem Statement